newmediaarts/nma_v4/README.md

 ## Creating Pages

 11ty uses file based routing, by creating a file in the `pages` folder with a certain name it will create a route for it.
-There are some important properties that each page contains.
+There are some important properties that each page contains:

 - `layout` - Will create the page using the file.
 For most cases set this to `base.njk`
 - `page_title` (optional) - The value used in the `<title>` tag. (example: `page_title: Home` will create the meta title of `Home | NMA`)